evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 **THREE.JS AND THE PLANE**

 In fact, all what Darryl wanted as geometry was a plane.
 Building a plane in Three.js is quite simple.
-You just need to instantiate an scene, usually with a camera and possibly some lights, and then define the plane geometry, the material covering that geometry, then create a mesh with both of them and finally register the mesh into the scene.
+You just need to instantiate an scene, usually with a camera and possibly some lights, make a renderer available, and then define the plane geometry, the material covering that geometry, then create a mesh with both of them and finally register the mesh into the scene.

 In the case of Darryl's project though, the material was *the shader* containing the noise (colouring) function: